 So what now?

 As referenced in the article, if employees are not offered a simple, transparent pay experience, the impact to the organization is counterproductive to the original intent of the early pay program.
-By contrast, DailyPay’s PayEx platform provides an optimal pay experience, which results in better employee experience, with benefits to the employer including higher retention rates and better customer service.
+By contrast, DailyPay’s PayEx suite of products and services provides an optimal pay experience, which results in better employee experience, with benefits to the employer including higher retention rates and better customer service.
 It’s an on-demand pay benefit that works as expected.